31 March 2016

 The PMV is a foundation which offers guarantees to assist entrepreneurs in acquiring bank loans for their projects.

-The Walloon Finance and Guarantee Corporation for Small to Midsize Entreprises (Sowalfin) plays the role of financier exclusively for SMEs.
+The Walloon Finance and Guarantee Corporation for Small to Midsize Entreprises (Sowalfin) (FR) plays the role of financier exclusively for SMEs.
 Most notably, it offers guarantees and collateral solutions for bank loans.

 The Walloon Mutual Guarantee Organisation (Socamut) offers guarantees to applicant’s banking partners in the contexts of microfinance.